rduplain/memo/startups-for-people-with-problems.md

 When you have a problem, a real problem affecting real people, and you cannot shake off your ideas on how to solve it, you'll eventually come across the notion that maybe you should start a new company.
-You'll certainly find resources if you identify as an entrepreneur.
+You'll certainly find guiding resources if you identify as an entrepreneur.
 If, like me, you are more focused on solving problems than creating companies, you'll perhaps wonder where to begin.